An Exploration of the Equation of State Dependence of Core-Collapse Supernova Explosion Outcomes and Signatures

 \citet{Powell2025} have recently suggested that the unifying feature of these studies is the role of the EOS in leaving a more compact protoneutron star.
 Higher effective nucleon masses will lower the thermal component of the pressure, as will softer nuclear matter above nuclear densities.
 The result in both cases will be more compact protoneutron stars.
 The associated compression near the neutrinospheres will translate into higher neutrinosphere temperatures.
 The latter will result in harder emergent neutrino spectra and, since neutrino absorption in the gain region is an increasing function of neutrino energy, the upshot is greater absorbed power where it counts.
 This agency is similar to the relative effect of general relativity vis \`a vis Newtonian gravity \citep{bruenn_rel}.
 It is also similar to what would happen if $\nu_{\mu}$, $\bar{\nu}_{\mu}$, $\nu_{\tau}$, and $\bar{\nu}_{\tau}$ emission and loss were somehow increased, paradoxically facilitating explosion while accelerating energy loss through a nearly useless channel.
 Moreover, a more compact core allows the accreted matter from the envelope to reach smaller radii earlier, and this will make gravitational energy available earlier at a greater rate.

-In this paper, we add to this literature by comparing 1) the evolutions and 2) many observables and behaviors of two long-term 3D simulations to the asymptotic state of one progenitor (the 9-M$_{\odot}$, solar-metallicity model of \cite{swbj16}) for two different nuclear equations of state: SFHo \citep{Steiner2013} and DD2 \citep{Typel2010}.
+In this paper, we add to this literature by comparing 1) the evolutions and 2) many observables and behaviors of two long-term 3D simulations to the asymptotic state of one progenitor (the 9-M$_{\odot}$, solar-metallicity model of \citet{swbj16}) for two different nuclear equations of state: SFHo \citep{Steiner2013} and DD2 \citep{Typel2010}.
 These two EOSes were chosen because they are still consistent with all known empirical constraints, while being different enough to be an interesting comparison.
-The DD2 EOS, stiff as it is, is just marginally consistent with the {\it NICER} radius data, but provides a good foil to the SFHo EOS.
+The DD2 EOS, stiff as it is, is just marginally consistent with the {\it NICER} radius data. \adam{Moreover, \citet{das2024} disfavor it in the context of their neutron star cooling analysis.} However, it provides a good foil to the SFHo EOS.